 The town focuses on family fun, protecting a large portion of the island as wildlife trails, and limiting large buildings which makes the area a haven for wildlife.
 If you get tired of too much fun in the sun, you can also visit Fort Macon, a 17th-century fort, race each other at go-karts, or play a game of mini-golf.

 There are so many hidden gems in the area you’ll want to explore including wild horses on nearby islands and a lighthouse!

 While there are a few good oceanfront hotels in the area, like the Islander Hotel, consider renting a vacation house, so you’ll have space to spread out and spend time together.
 Even if you decide to rent a house and cook your own meals, be sure to visit some of the area’s waterfront dining locations, like Surf’s Up, right by the Emerald Isle Pier!

 By Allison from Renovating Life

 The Gulf Coast of Texas attracts thousands of Spring Breakers every year.
 You may have heard of South Padre Island or Port Aransas, but one of the most family-friendly beaches in the area is in Rockport, Texas.
-This small coastal town boasts beautiful scenery, a robust food scene, and tons of kid-friendly attractions.
+This small South Texas vacation spot boasts beautiful scenery, a robust food scene, and tons of kid-friendly attractions.